manubete/helping_hands/README.md

 #Helping Hands
 ==============================

-Helping Hands is a webapp that helps charities, NGO's and goverment organizations orchestrate relief efforts.
+Helping Hands is a webapp that helps charities, NGO's and goverment organizations orchestrate relief efforts by issuing their own custom requests in order to crowdsource their needs // edit to include setup info.

-With Helping Hands, organizations issue 'promises', contracts that specify a particular need they have at any given time (ie the Salvation Army needs 300 buckets of white paint for a new shelter).
-Once these promises are created, any organization or individual can chip in to help fulfill that particular promise ( ie a local painter can promise to donate 5 buckets of white paint ).

-These promises allow organizations to crowdsource their needs effectively and not waste precious resources sorting through unneeded donations and resources.

-Helping Hands promises make every little piece of help count.
+SETUP

+- Install all the dependencies, in particular:

+i) install postgres on your setup, preferably through home brew, and then run the daemon through the plists specified on its brew info page

+ii) install all the gems through bundle install, if necessary install the bundler gem separately before hand

+- Make sure you are using the correct versions as specified on the gemfile